Missing TA soldier’s clothes found, family begs for his body

 The jawan had gone missing and his vehicle was found burnt in Kulgam district of Jammu and Kashmir.

-The father of the Hawn while searching for his son found his clothes in an orchard near their house.
+The father, while searching for his son found his clothes in an orchard near their house.
 His clothes were torn and there were blood stains on the ground, the father Manzoor Ahmad Wagay told The Indian Express.
 He asked the Mujahideen to forgive his son, if they can.
 If they cannot forgive him, please give his body back to us, the father pleaded.

 Soldier martyred, terrorist killed in encounter at Pulwama